keerthanshenoy/notebook/dokerinstallation.md

-OS requirements
+<h1>OS requirements</h1>

-To install Docker Engine - Community, you need the 64-bit version of one of these Ubuntu versions:
+<p>To install Docker Engine - Community, you need the 64-bit version of one of these Ubuntu versions:

 Disco 19.04
 Cosmic 18.10
 Bionic 18.04 (LTS)
 Xenial 16.04 (LTS)
-Docker Engine - Community is supported on x86_64 (or amd64), armhf, arm64, s390x (IBM Z), and ppc64le (IBM Power) architectures.
+Docker Engine - Community is supported on x86_64 (or amd64), armhf, arm64, s390x (IBM Z), and ppc64le (IBM Power) architectures.</p>